 Consumers can play a critical role in creating a sustainable food system.
 Through their purchases, they send strong messages to producers, retailers and others in the system about what they think is important.
 Food cost and nutritional quality have always influenced consumer choices.
 The challenge now is to find strategies that broaden consumer perspectives, so that environmental quality, resource use, and social equity issues are also considered in shopping decisions.
 At the same time, new policies and institutions must be created to enable producers using sustainable practices to market their goods to a wider public.
 Coalitions organized around improving the food system are one specific method of creating a dialogue among consumers, retailers, producers and others.
 These coalitions or other public forums can be important vehicles for clarifying issues, suggesting new policies, increasing mutual trust, and encouraging a long-term view of food production, distribution and consumption.

-Contact the UC Sustainable Agriculture Research and Education Program, University of California, Davis, CA 95616, (530) 752-7556.
-Written by Gail Feenstra, Writer; Chuck Ingels, Perennial Cropping Systems Analyst; and David Campbell, Economic and Public Policy Analyst with contributions from David Chaney, Melvin R. George, Eric Bradford, the staff and advisory committees of the UC Sustainable Agriculture Research and Education Program.
+Contributors: Written by Gail Feenstra, Writer; Chuck Ingels, Perennial Cropping Systems Analyst; and David Campbell, Economic and Public Policy Analyst with contributions from David Chaney, Melvin R. George, Eric Bradford, the staff and advisory committees of the UC Sustainable Agriculture Research and Education Program.